hoffie/sshified/README.md

 * a user (no shell access required; restricting the user via `ForceCommand` in `sshd_config` is recommended)
 * public key authentication (`authorized_keys`)

+The server running sshified is supposed to provide a `known_hosts` which contains entries for all possible targets.

 It is recommended that this is managed using some configuration management tool such as Puppet.

 ## Run